paltalabs/create-soroban-dapp/README.md

 `npm create soroban-dapp@latest`

-Then, cd inside the new project repository called `soroban-dapp`
+Then, cd inside the new project repository.

 # Troubleshooting